 They will also charge you a one-off activation fee of €49.99 when your first bill arrives.
 This means you can get online and set up relatively cheaply.

-You can also choose to install the service yourself, saving you the usual €49 self-instalation cost.
+You can also choose to install the service yourself, saving you the usual €49 installation fee.

 While Bigblu’s bronze pack is €29.99 this isn’t the cheapest around.
 And what you get for that isn’t exactly matching the competition.

-Also, the bronze package only gives you wired broadband as a wireless router isn’t included.
+Also, the bronze package only gives you wired broadband as a wireless router isn’t included, so you won’t be able to connect by WiFi.

 Customers only rent the equipment